Quick Start Homeschool Curriculum Guide

 Studying History is a serious business in the home education community.
 People have many opinions on what should be included, what time line to use, and which viewpoint to consider.
 I have my own personal beliefs, but I am respectful of all opinions and beliefs.
 So please decide for yourself what is best for your family.
 Please remember this is the "I need a curriculum fast guide."
 If you need to think and study about this before making a choice please do.
 But, if you need a basic history text fast read on.

 The Story of the World by Susan Wise Bauer is a series for younger children.
+She recommends grades 4-8.
 It is student friendly and also has worksheet and activities available.
 It is dividend up chronologically into four books that are each designed to last for one year.
 You read them aloud or your child can read them.
 Each book is usually under $15.

 Also you can go to your library and check out many many great books on history, geography, cooking around the world, and government.
 Take field trips around your city and the state.
 Watch PBS documentaries, and other historical shows.
 So many ways to study social studies.